 \section{Introduction}

-In the Internet of Things (IoT), wireless access networks will connect embedded sensors to the infrastructure network (see Fig.~\ref{fig:WsnGatewayInternet}).
-Since these embedded devices will be resource challenged, the wireless medium access control (MAC) protocols will need to be simple, and decentralized, and not require explicit exchange of state information and control signals.
-However, some of the emerging applications might expect low packet delivery delays as well.
-In this paper, we report our work on developing a low mean delay MAC protocol for $N$ \emph{collocated} nodes sharing a \emph{time slotted} wireless channel, such that there is no centralized control and no explicit exchange of state information.
-Networks with collocated nodes regularly arise in the industrial IoT setting such as asset management applications, specifically, machine health monitoring \cite{zhong-etal17iot-real-time-machine-status}, and in robotics applications, termed the \enquote{Internet of Robotic Things} (IoRT) \cite{grieco-etal14iot-aided-robotics,matthews19internet-robotic-things}, owing to their reduced geographical spread (network monitoring a single machine or robot).
+\IEEEPARstart{I}n the Internet of Things (IoT), wireless access networks will connect embedded sensors to the infrastructure network.
+Since these embedded devices will be resource challenged, the wireless medium access control (MAC) protocols will need to be simple, and decentralized, and not require explicit exchange of state information and control signals. \emph{However, some of the emerging applications over IoT networks might expect low packet delivery delays as well} \cite{dujovne-etal14ip-enabled-industrial-iot}.
+In this paper, we report our work on developing a low mean delay MAC protocol for $N$ \emph{collocated} nodes sharing a \emph{time slotted} wireless channel, such that there is no centralized control and no \emph{explicit} exchange of state information.
+Networks with collocated nodes regularly arise in the industrial IoT setting, specifically, machine health monitoring \cite{zhong-etal17iot-real-time-machine-status}.
 Emerging standards for IoT applications, such as the DetNet and 6TiSCH \cite{thubert-etal15sdn-meets-iot}, have shown considerable interest in systems with a synchronous time-slotted framework.
-It may be noted that, for this setting, a centralized scheduler with full queue length information can just schedule any non-empty queue in each slot.
+It may be noted that, for this setting, a centralized scheduler \emph{with full queue length information} can just schedule any nonempty queue in each slot.
 The challenge we address in this paper is to develop a distributed mechanism, without explicit exchange of queue length information, that achieves mean delay very close to that of the centralized scheduler.